KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 2. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
 3. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
 4. Recommendation: Found `axios` in file `node_helper.js`: Replace it with built-in fetch.
+5. Deprecated: Found `"lockfileVersion": 1` in file `package-lock.json`: Update to lockfileVersion 3.
+Run `npm update`.
-5. Recommendation: Found `axios` in file `package.json`: Replace it with built-in fetch.
+6. Recommendation: Found `axios` in file `package.json`: Replace it with built-in fetch.
-6. Recommendation: No ESLint configuration was found.
+7. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-edgerouter-throughput by mscharl](https://github.com/mscharl/MMM-edgerouter-throughput)

 1. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
+2. Deprecated: Found `"lockfileVersion": 1` in file `package-lock.json`: Update to lockfileVersion 3.
+Run `npm update`.
-2. Typo: Found `MagicMirror2` in file `package.json`: Replace it with `MagicMirror²`.
+3. Typo: Found `MagicMirror2` in file `package.json`: Replace it with `MagicMirror²`.
-3. Warning: No LICENSE file.
+4. Warning: No LICENSE file.
-4. Recommendation: No ESLint configuration was found.
+5. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-EFA-departures by sourceforge807](https://github.com/sourceforge807/MMM-EFA-departures)